masonlab/labdrivers/docs/index.rst

 It contains a suite of instrument-specific drivers which can be used to interface measurement hardware with Python code, along with a set of Jupyter notebooks demonstrating example use cases.
-These drivers are aimed at users who need to iteratively modify their experimental setup: the drivers within the project are intended to be used in python scripts -- labdrivers is not a measurement framework with a GUI.
+The drivers within the project are intended to be used 'manually', either in python scripts or in Jupyter notebooks.

-Each driver is implemented as a class, named after the instrument with which it communicates.
+Labdrivers is not a measurement framework with a GUI; if that's what you're looking for then you might want to check out one of the projects listed at https://github.com/pyinstruments/pyinstruments.

 Organization of the project
 ----------------------------